awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-managed-policies.rst

 Use AWS Organizations to Manage Permissions
 ===========================================

 `AWS Organizations <https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html>`__ can be used to manage permissions for groups that need to segment access to their |AMH| projects.
 For example, an administrator could provide an account for each developer on a team.
 Within their own account, each user would have the permissions granted by the administrator.
-The steps to acheive this would be:
+The steps to achieve this would be:

 #.
 If you do not have an AWS account, `sign up for the AWS Free Tier <https://aws.amazon.com/free/>`__.